 One of the jewels of Branson is Ballparks of America, which features two-thirds scale replicas of five of the most iconic baseball stadiums in the world — Wrigley Field, Busch Stadium, Ebbets Field, Fenway Park and Royals Stadium.
 The complex, managed by Sports Facilities Management, has synthetic turf fields and MLB-style, air-conditioned team suites that include big-screen televisions, individual lockers and access to private showers.
 The replica of Busch Stadium features 600 red and blue tiered stadium seats between sunken dugouts and a lighted playing field with distinctive mow lines.

 The Branson RecPlex is a 44,000-square-foot sports complex that features two gymnasiums for basketball and volleyball and a three-lane indoor track, plus outdoor facilities that can accommodate soccer, baseball and softball.
 The venue also houses Branson’s AquaPlex, which includes six lanes for lap swimming and competition.
-The complex opened in 2005 and has hosted over 50 national and World Series championships with organizations such as ASA, USSSA and FASA, and more than 100 state and regional events in baseball, basketball, volleyball, swimming, tennis and martial arts.
+The complex opened in 2005 and has hosted over 50 national and World Series championships with organizations such as ASA, USSSA and FASA, and more than 400 state and regional events in baseball, basketball, volleyball, swimming, cheer, wrestling and pickleball.

 The Bass Pro Shops Shooting Academy, with its stunning backdrop of Table Rock Lake, is an outdoor playground for sportsmen and outdoor enthusiasts.
 Designed for all skill levels, this world-class facility offers training and experience in shooting sports.

 You may not think of theaters as your first choice of sports venue, but with the city’s large offering of musical acts, there are many venues that can accommodate sports events as well.
-At the city’s theaters, your athletes can shine in venues that are ideal for dance, martial arts, weightlifting, cheer and dance competitions.
-The city offers a significant range of theaters from a few hundred seats to the ability to accommodate up to 3,000 spectators.
+At the city’s theaters, your athletes can shine in venues that are ideal for esports, martial arts, and cheer and dance competitions.
+Branson offers a significant range of theaters from a few hundred seats to the ability to accommodate up to 3,000 spectators.

 While the city’s attractions are legendary, Branson really shines on the water.
 Three nearby lakes offer a range of options for bass fishing or water recreation.

 - Bull Shoals Lake is a peaceful lake known for great fishing, scuba diving boating while soaking up the sun.
 Bull Shoals and Table Rock Lake have both been recognized by Bassmaster Magazine as Top 50 lakes in the United States.
 And both Bull Shoals and Table Rock Lake host fishing tournaments.

 - Table Rock Lake is a top destination with more than 100 adjacent resorts and 750 miles of shoreline.
-Ironman has hosted 70.3 races on the area’s lakes and King of the Wake is an elite pro wakeboarding tournament that uses the natural resources as well.
+Ironman has hosted 70.3 races and King of the Wake, an elite pro wakeboarding tournament, has been held at Moonshine Beach on Table Rock Lake.
 In November, the lake will host the U.S. Open National Bass Fishing Amateur Team Championship.